 Make sure your landscape professional has Worksafe insurance and public liability

 Workman's Compensation protects you in the event a worker has an accident.
-Without it your home and assets could be at risk if someone is injured on your project.
-You could be held liable.
-The contractor should also carry an insurance policy that has a general liability aggregate limit of a minimum $1,000,000.
+Without it your home and assets could be at risk if someone is injured on your project; you could be held liable.
+The contractor should also carry an insurance policy that has a general liability aggregate limit of minimum $1,000,000.
 This protects your property should something happen to damage it, like a fire.
 A client should never assume the proper insurance has been obtained, and should always perform due diligence on their projects.
-If your Landscape Contractor does not have this insurance you could be held liable for any accidents that happen during your project; hospital costs, law suits, etc. Insurance claims could be filed against the property owner, producing significant risks to your assets.
+If your Landscaping Contractor does not have this insurance you could be held liable for any accidents that happen during your project; hospital costs, law suits, etc. Insurance claims could be filed against the property owner, producing significant risks to your assets.

-When it comes to landscaping companies experience matters.
+When it comes to landscaping companies, experience matters.

 • You should check references and compare previous examples of their work to your needs and

 • Make sure you consider the following questions:

 • Is previous work similar to your project?
 Does the quality meet your expectations?